 Designing a workshop to assess a person’s technical and collaboration skills, as well as chemistry with our team, will always be a challenge.
 Time pressure and workshop format can impact a person’s performance and can never be 100% fair.
 Acknowledging that is essential for the ongoing process of refining the interview process

-I think of every of recruitment stage as both an opportunity for us to interviewing a candidate, and them to interview us.
+I think of every of recruitment stage as an opportunity for us to interview a candidate, and for them to interview us as well.
 In addition to answering questions about Passbase, I use every in-person call and e-mail exchange to demonstrate how the company operates and values people.

 Ultimately, both your colleagues and the candidate are trying to find out whether working together is mutually beneficial.
 Provide a candidate with context to make an informed decision, even if it might ultimately lead to a “no”.
 How a company treats people reflects on a company’s values.
 At Passbase, we’ve talked to many candidates who are talented people, but might not be the right fit for a variety of reasons: experience or seniority, specific skillset, values, work arrangement requirements, and of course compensation.
 As an in-house recruiter, make sure that every conversation is a good one, even if the person may not be the right one – for now.